 I’m in construction but I’ve now learned new skills and used tools I’ve never come across in my life.
 I’ve seen brush cutters and chain saws.
 It’s been amazing, to be honest.

-I’ve been moved by witnessing the cold face impact on owners, 18 months after the disaster has taken place.
+I’ve been moved by witnessing the impact on owners, 18 months after the disaster has taken place.
 It’s been a hell of a long ride for them financially, emotionally and God knows what else.
 To actually see that in the flesh is pretty confronting but at the same time, super important and super rewarding.

 Everyone’s been really nice to me, it’s been awesome.
 It’s great to see people of varying ages just really getting stuck in, I mean really stuck in, not shying away from crappy jobs.
 Everyone helping each other just do what they can, that’s just great.
 The highlight for me has been the cathartic aspect of seeing these people in their natural environment, how resilient they are, how resourceful.
 This is what the media should be focusing on.
 This is the real stuff.